 Area of a trapezoid

-The formula for the area of a trapezoid is (base 1 + base 2) / 2 x height, as seen in the figure below:
+To find the area of a trapezoid use the equation (base 1 + base 2) / 2 x height.
+The inputs are as seen in the figure below:

-This is one of the more complex formulas, but still pretty manageable.
+This is one of the more complex formulas, but still pretty manageable, especially with the help of an area calculator.
 A trapezoid can be transformed to a rectangle by knowing the length of each base and its height, so these are the minimum required measurements.

 Area of an ellipse (oval)

 The formula for the area of an ellipse is π x major radius x minor radius, as shown on the figure below:

 The area of an oval is similar to that of a circle, but since it has two radiuses, is a bit different.
 Here you can measure the two diameters and divide by two to get the two radiuses.

 The formula for the area of a sector is (angle / 360) x π x radius, but the diameter of the circle is d = 2 x r, so another way to write it is (angle / 360) 2 x π x (diameter / 2).
 Visual on the figure below:

 Since a sector is just a slice from a circle, the formula is quite similar to that for the area of a circle, with the difference needed to calculate what part of the circle the sector covers.
 While the radius is easy to measure, the angle is not, unless you have a proper tool at hand, which might be a prerequisite for using our area calculator.